Nature never did betray the heart that loved her.

 3. The beaches and hill stations of Kerala are spectacular for some monsoon joy.

 Kovalam, Varkala, Kochi, Cherai are just some of the beaches in Kerala.
 The famous hill station of Munnar is also located in Kerala from where you can enjoy the spectacular phenomenon of monsoon.

 4. Kerala’s food adds to the overall experience.

-5. Great deals and discount await you, this monsoon.
+5. Great deals and discounts await you, this monsoon.